Your personal auto policy

 California commercial auto insurance for business vehicles, fleets, hired and non-owned vehicles.
 If any vehicle touches your business, you need commercial coverage — we make it simple.

-A personal auto policy will deny coverage if an accident occurs while a vehicle is being used for business purposes — including driving to client meetings, making deliveries, or transporting equipment for work.
+A personal auto policy may deny or limit coverage if an accident occurs while a vehicle is being used for business purposes — including driving to client meetings, making deliveries, or transporting equipment for work.
 If an employee is in an accident on a business errand with only personal auto coverage, your company faces uncovered liability.
 Any vehicle regularly used for business needs commercial auto coverage.

 Coverage Components